kacyos/Atoz_processo_seletivo/README.md

 Os inputs do usuário são os seguintes:

--Nome
+Nome
--Email
+Email
--Celular
+Celular
--Senha
+Senha
--Confirmação de senha
+Confirmação de senha

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!